jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
 What doesn't exist is a self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever even though they watch Netflix every night.

 This doesn't mean you'll lose your job.
-If you have a actual skillset and work on the frontline, it just means you're job and income will adapt because eventually, society gets just as sick paying for your Blockbuster's admin and late fees, as it did the original one.
+If you have a actual skillset and work on the frontline, you'll just have to adapt because society will eventually get just as sick paying for your Blockbuster markups and late fees, as it did the original one.

-That means working 3-4 days a week is the new pay raise.
-That instead of dealing with rising health insurance costs with higher paychecks—and therefore higher prices—we get more time to make ourselves healthy.
-With the extra time you can work to make your life more efficient.
-Sleep more, tutor a neighbors kids, work in the garden growing your own food.
+That means working less and adapting a more efficient lifestyle.
+That instead of dealing with rising health insurance costs with higher paychecks—and therefore higher prices—we get more free-time to make ourselves healthier.
+With the extra time we can all sleep more, tutor a neighbors kids, work in the garden growing our own food; whatever we can do to make it in the Netflix economy.

 You can't work at Blockbuster and use Netflix forever.
-Don't worry, they'll be lots of patriots running around, teaching you how to make a living with modern tech.
+Don't worry, they'll be lots of patriots running around, teaching you how to make a great living with modern tech.

 ## Modern Patriots

-I recently damaged my watch.
-I was putting up drywall, and scratched the watch face against the concrete wall.
-It still worked fine, but the numbers were hard to read.

-The Industrial Age tells me to throw it away, and use some of the money I was earning to buy a new watch.
-Because it's made overseas it's so cheap it'll "save me money".

-I was about to.
-Then I googled "repair watchface", and found a old YouTube video of a guy using toothpaste to polish scratches from a watch.
-Who would have thought it, but it worked great!
-That's how the Internet Age's mass-collaboration helps Main Street save money.
+When I worked at a call-center, my customers often had a paper invoice or report.
+When I told them I needed to see it, they'd usually ask themselves where they could get a scanner or a fax machine.

+I'd remind them their smartphone has a great camera—they can just snap a photo and email me.
+This always sparked a eureka moment; "that's right, I can do that, thanks John!"

+While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
+Because this new ability of our cyborgology is still evolving.
+Cool huh?

+That's what I mean by cyborgology and majic.
+When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
+But we need to be taught how to use it.
+We can either learn the majic of new tools ourselves, or a majician can teach us.

-However, as technology gets ever more advanced, doing a Google search wont be enough.
-Who is going to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, and whatever else the protagonist wizards invent.
+We'll need the help.
+As technology gets ever more advanced, who is going to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, and whatever else the protagonist wizards invent.

-Since Techvolution liberates frontline workers from head office oversight, that means there's a need for a new role in society.
+Since Techvolution liberates frontline workers from much oversight, that means there's a need for a new role in society.
 Someone to master the latest and greatest in tech, and evangelize it to change the point of contact between a tool and society.
-Plumbers, roofers, doctors, shoemakers, therapists, these people already master their field, so they need someone to connect them to the majic of modern levers of power.
+Plumbers, roofers, teachers, shoemakers, therapists, these people already master their field, so they need someone to connect them to the majic of modern levers of power.

 We could all these wonderful people cyborgologists, techvolutionaries, or maybe, majicians.
+Whatever we do, they'll be the ones empowering Main Street to the stars.

 LINUS CLIP ON LOOKING GLASS

 ## Does The World Need to Know

-While we should eb celebrating stuff like #madeinamerica, #walkingtowork, #upgradedhomeliving we have to devalue the dark majic of many consumer goods.
+While we should be celebrating stuff like #madeinamerica, #staycation, #mainstreet we have to devalue the titles of many jobs and their dark majic consumer products.

 That can be hard.
 Darth Blockbuster heads a heirarchy, so there's lots underlings inside who fight his cause.
-Dealing with these BMW drivers, junior execs, or sales agents is sometimes hard.
+Dealing with these BMW drivers, junior execs, or sales agents is sometimes rough.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

 If they ever intimidate you, just press the button below.